-For me, the limited-slip differential is the most attractive item.
+For me, the limited-slip differential was the most attractive item.
 I added a Peloquin torque-biasing differential to my Mk3 many years ago.
 The difference was substantial.
 Getting stuck in snow or on ice became a thing of the past; brisk accelerations on wet roads was vastly improved, too.
 In a car-nut kind of way, adding the VAQ differential is actually a very practical choice!
 HAHA!
 Keyless access w/pushbutton start was my next attraction.
 Sure, the old fart in me thinks “it’s just something else that’ll break.”
 But I’ve had ignition switch problems on three of my VW’s in the past, including a Mk6 that was only a year old when the switch started to feel finicky.
-So I concluded that eliminating this point of mechanical failure may be a good thing.
+I concluded that eliminating this point of mechanical failure may be a good thing.
 It’s been very convenient, too!

-I didn’t really care for the 18-inch Nogaro wheels, but they quickly grew on me.
+I didn’t really care for the 18-inch Nogaro wheels at first, but they quickly grew on me.
 I get a lot of great comments about them, too.
-I may still pursue a 17-inch wheel that will clear the larger brakes.
-I haven’t decided if this look is worth the time and money.
-Please feel free to post your comments.
+Best yet, they may become “rare” since they were only offered on the 2017-only Sport trim.
+I acquired a second set and had them refinished in Gunmetal Gray.
+I love them even more!
+See details here.
 One last feature that the Sport does not have that’s popular with enthusiasts: a sunroof.
-I’ve never really been a fan.
-I barely touched the sunroof in my Mk6 for the two years that I drove it.
-Reading the numerous reports of leaking sunroofs and mechanical defects compels me to feel glad that I don’t have one.
+I’ve never really been a fan of sunroofs.
+Reading the numerous reports of leaking sunroofs and mechanical defects compels me to be glad that I don’t have one.